DIADesignGuild/game-studio/P02/Game Design Document - P02.md

    2. Drawing Meta cards.
       1. Pull 1 card for the Setting.
       2. Pull 1 card for the Character.
-   3. Draw Kishotenketsu cards.
+   3. Draw Act Cards.
       1. Draw 1 card for Setup.
       2. Draw 1 card for Development.
       3. Draw 1 card for Twist.
       4. Draw 1 card for conclusion.
       5. Arrange into its sub-spread within the super-spread.
       6. Repeat for however many episodes are specified by the current level.
-   4. Arrange Meta and Kishotenketsu cards into the super-spread.
+   4. Arrange Meta and Act Cards into the super-spread.
-   5. Take the sum of numerical values of all Meta and Kishotenketsu cards, plugging that value into the formula, and referring to the Theme table, choose the theme corresponding the the sum's value.
+   5. Take the sum of numerical values of all Meta and Act Cards, plugging that value into the Mystic Formula™, and referring to the Theme table, choose the theme corresponding the the sum's value.
    6. Note current level's number/title, time and line-word limits, possibility for promotion.
    7. Start round of play.
+      1. Cards can be interpeted using their Keywords and Images.
-      1. Player must write 1 line of words for each card.
+      2. Player must write 1 line of words for each card.
-      2. Round ends in success if player meets current level's episode goal within time and line-word limits.
+      3. Round ends in success if player meets current level's episode goal within time and line-word limits.
-      3. The player checks and sees if finishing the current level results in a promotion to the next job title.
+      4. The player checks if finishing the current level results in a promotion to the next job title.
-      4. Round ends in failure if player can't finish writing level's episode goal within the time and line-word limits.
+      5. Round ends in failure if player can't finish writing level's episode goal within the time and line-word limits.
          1. If player fails to meet level goal within limits, then they may restart the level and play again.
             1. Player increments their round counter.
             2. Player keeps the lines a/o stories they wrote from the previous round to count towards the current level's episode goal and continue writing by building off what they already have written.
             3. However players must also lower the current level's line-word limit according to the level's specified difficulty/line-word decrementer.
    8. Set and start timer for writing Meta cards.
       1. Interpret and write Meta cards.
-   9. Set and start timer for writing current level's Kishotenketsu cards and spreads.
+   9. Set and start timer for writing current level's Act Cards and spreads.
-       1. Interpret Kishotenketsu cards.
+       1. Interpret Act Cards.
           1. Reverse the Twist card to use its opposite meaning.
           2. Narrative must fit in the Kishotenketsu structure.
           3. Narrative must not have a central/driving conflict. <-- TBD, let's come back to this.
+3. Scoring
+   1. The round counter can act as a "high-score" type variable used for personal achievement.

 ## Design values